-Q: If you don’t have the best credit history, what credit cards are the easiest to be approved for in December 2013?
+Q: If you don’t have the best credit history, what credit cards are the easiest to be approved for in 2014?

 A: That’s an excellent question and I’ll be happy to answer it.

-Ever since what is now called “The Great Recession” getting approved for credit cards isn’t quite as easy as it used to be.
-These days credit card companies have stricter approval requirements, making approval more challenging for those that have bad credit or a limited credit history.
+Ever since The Great Recession, getting approved for credit cards isn’t quite as easy as it used to be.
+These days, credit card companies have stricter approval requirements, making approval more challenging for those with bad credit or a limited credit history.

 For no credit history (or little credit history)

 Here is the one I’m seeing a lot of people have luck with lately:Lucky for you, banks view those with a blank slate (little to no credit history) more favorably than someone that has screwed up their credit.
-So in other words, banks are usually more willing to give newcomers a chance.
+In other words, banks are usually more willing to give newcomers a chance.

 For bad credit

-Don’t worry, if you have bad credit all hope is NOT lost!
+Don’t worry, if you have bad credit, all hope is NOT lost!
 There are still plenty of options on the market for people just like you!

-- application fees - some secured cards charge application fees.
+- Application fees – Some secured cards charge application fees.
 Generally this is something we frown upon

-- processing fees - you may be charged a “processing fee” simply for processing your application.
+- Processing fees – You may be charged a “processing fee” simply for processing your application.
 Ideally, it’s probably best to choose a card that doesn’t charge this fee.

-- easy account management – online account management, text message notifications, etc. should be included free of charge
+- Easy account management – Online account management, text message notifications, etc. should be included free of charge.